phossa2/framework/README.md

     Console middleware queue is configured in `config/middleware.php`.
-It will look for controller/action pairs in the 'system/Console/' and 'app/Console/' for specific actions.
+It will look for controller/action pairs in the 'system/Console/' and 'app/Console/' directories for specific actions.

 <a name="driven"></a>Configuration driven framework
 ---

 **phossa2/framework** is a configruation driven framework.
-Most of the tools, utilities are defined in config files under the `config/` directory.
+Most of the objects, utilities are defined in config files under the `config/` directory.
 Objects are generated automatically by the DI container and avaiable via `Service::objectId()`.

-For example, the database connection is defined in `config/db.php`
+For example, the database connection is defined in `config/db.php` as follows,

 ```php
 use Phossa2\Db\Driver\Pdo\Driver as Pdo_Driver;